freebasic/fbfrog/readme.txt

        use it as the param id.
 * add pass for fixing up string literal casts (useful for gtk3 at least): cast(SomePtrType, "foo")  =>  cast(SomePtrType, @"foo")
-* preserve #ifs, if it doesn't lead to problems with #defines
 * fbfrog-fbc-wrapper for compiling .bas files that contain #fbfrog directives
   * process #fbfrog directives in the .bas and in each included .bi; must do
     #include search just like the fbc.
 Query fbc's incdir via 'fbc -print incdir'